denniswon/super-audit/LIGHTHOUSE-ZERO-SETUP.md

 ## 🎉 What We Built

-SuperAudit now has **fully automatic decentralized storage** for security playbooks using Lighthouse (IPFS).
+MrklTree now has **fully automatic decentralized storage** for security playbooks using Lighthouse (IPFS).
 Users can upload and share playbooks **without needing any API keys or setup**.

 ## 🌟 Key Features